ComplexNetTSP/NET4255/README.md

 * Deploy the webdb web service with 3 replica and its related service (**NodePort**)
 * Deploy the mongodb database and its related service (**ClusterIP**)
-* Connect the web service to teh database using kubernetes DNS hostname
+* Connect the web service to the database using kubernetes DNS hostname
 * Explain the difference between a NodePort Service and a ClusterIP service
 * Validate your deployment (webdb, mongodb) by using port-forwarding
 * Request the following resources per pod: